 A3: Yes, you are able to save your form and come back to it at a later time to change data already entered or add new data.
 To access a form in progress, log in as usual and a list of forms in progress will display.
 Simply select the form you would like to continue working on.

 A5: FCC Orders related to the High Cost Program can be found on the FCC Orders page of the USAC website.
 The Connect America Fund Order (FCC 11-161) includes detailed discussion of all FCC Form 481 reporting requirements.
-Recent orders include a Report and Order (FCC 14-190) and Public Notice (DA 16-362).
+Recent orders include the Rate-of-Return Order (FCC 16-33) and two Public Notices regarding rate comparability (DA 17-167 and DA 17-346).

 A7: Those who are designated as Company Officers and General Contacts on the FCC Form 498 are able to view and enter data, and certify the FCC Form 481 for their associated 498 ID in E-File.
 Company Officers and General Contacts are able to create and manage entitlements for users in E-File.
 Company Officers are ultimately responsible for entitlements in E-File.